AAR Annual Meeting

 -- Assessments of relationships between religious constructions of animals and those animals

 This Group addresses issues in the study of animals and religion and seeks to engage religion scholars with the emergent field of animal studies.
 We welcome theoretically informed paper and panel proposals on all topics related to these themes.
-We especially seek proposals on the following topics in 2015:
+We particularly value papers that attend to real animals, alongside theoretical constructs, imagery, or representations pertaining to them.
+We especially seek proposals on the following topics in 2016: